 First, it’s essential to understand that the UK’s tax year differs from the ordinary calendar year.
 The dates, sometimes known as “the financial year,” pertain to employed and self-employed tax concerns.

 The start and end of the tax year dictate many of the dates in this guide.
-So, even though we're already into 2022, the new tax year will impact your accounting timetables.
+So, even though we’re not already into 2023/24, the new tax year will impact your accounting timetables.

 When does the tax year begin?

 The tax year in the UK typically runs from 6 April to 5 April of the following year.
 As a result, the start and end dates for the current tax year 2022-23 are 6 April 2022 and 5 April 2023.